-Christos G. Cassandras is Head of the Division of Systems Engineering and Professor of Electrical and Computer Engineering at Boston University.
-He is also co-founder of Boston University’s Center for Information and Systems Engineering (CISE).
+Christos G. Cassandras is Distinguished Professor of Engineering at Boston University.
+He is Head of the Division of Systems Engineering, Professor of Electrical and Computer Engineering, and co-founder of Boston University’s Center for Information and Systems Engineering (CISE).
 He received degrees from Yale University (B.S., 1977), Stanford University (M.S.E.E., 1978), and Harvard University (S.M., 1979; Ph.D., 1982).
 In 1982-84 he was with ITP Boston, Inc. where he worked on the design of automated manufacturing systems.
 In 1984-1996 he was a faculty member at the Department of Electrical and Computer Engineering, University of Massachusetts/Amherst.
 He specializes in the areas of discrete event and hybrid systems, cooperative control, stochastic optimization, and computer simulation, with applications to computer and sensor networks, manufacturing systems, and transportation systems.
 He has published over 350 refereed papers in these areas, and five books.
 He has guest-edited several technical journal issues and serves on several journal Editorial Boards.
 In addition to his academic activities, he has worked extensively with industrial organizations on various systems integration projects and the development of decision-support software.
 He has most recently collaborated with The MathWorks, Inc. in the development of the discrete event and hybrid system simulator SimEvents®.

 Dr. Cassandras was Editor-in-Chief of the IEEE Transactions on Automatic Control from 1998 through 2009 and has also served as Editor for Technical Notes and Correspondence and Associate Editor.
 He was the 2012 President of the IEEE Control Systems Society (CSS).
 He has also served as Vice President for Publications and on the Board of Governors of the CSS, as well as on several IEEE committees, and has chaired several conferences.
 He has been a plenary/keynote speaker at numerous international conferences, including the American Control Conference in 2001 and the IEEE Conference on Decision and Control in 2002, and has also been an IEEE Distinguished Lecturer.